HernanFdez/MQTT_simulator/README.md

 ### Subscription
-An instance of type "subscription" represents an abstraction of an stablished subscription from a client to a broker
+An instance of type "subscription" represents an abstraction of an established subscription from a client to a broker

 It stores the following data:

 topic       -> topic of the subscription

-address     -> (local or global) address of the device with which the subscription is stablished
+address     -> (local or global) address of the device with which the subscription is established

 status_code -> status of the subscription (200 meaning OK)

-time_stamp  -> UnixTime corresponding to the instant the subscription was stablished
+time_stamp  -> UnixTime corresponding to the instant the subscription was established

 description -> human readable description of the subscription